 This leader had something in common with the lowly Veronica; they shared faith in Jesus Christ.
 Matthew quotes her as saying something similar to what the leader had said about his daughter.
 Veronica says, "If I only touch His garment, I shall be made well."
 So she breaks the rules about uncleanness and does touch the fringe on His garment.

-In one of the readings for this day, Saint Paul tells us what happened to the woman when she reached out in faith to Christ, and what happens to all those who put their faith in Him.
+Saint Paul tells us what happened to the woman when she reached out in faith to Christ, and what happens to all those who put their faith in Him.
 Everything, Paul writes in I Corinthians 3: 22-23, becomes theirs: "For all things are yours, whether Paul or Apollos or Cephas or the world or life or death or the present or the future, all are yours; and you are Christ's, and Christ is God's."

 By her act of faith in that one moment, the woman who had nothing was given everything.
 She simply had to step up and receive what is promised to all people.
 We can make it the aim of our lives to do the same.